filippopellizzari1/Kmeans/README.md

 The methods `get_point()` and `get_ceentroid()` return an array containing the coordinates of the selected point or centroids.

-To reproduce the results shown in the report, the used dataset can be load from the datasets folder.

 ### Lloyd class
 To use the lloyd (sequential) algorithm, initiate the class passing N, K, D. Then initiate the points and centroids using the methods